Apocynaceae: Dogbane Family

 Notes:

-A low-growing plant with stems diffusely branched and with milky sap.
-The drooping leaves have smooth margins and appear as pointed ovals.
-The flowers are in small terminal clusters, pink or whitish with pink stripes with 5 stamens.
-Pedicels are 4 mm and the bell-shaped corolla with its noticeably recurved lobes is 3 x as long as the calyx.
+This is a low-growing plant, with stems diffusely branched, and milky sap.
+The drooping leaves have smooth margins, shaped as pointed ovals.
+The flowers are in small terminal clusters, pink or whitish with pink stripes, and 5 stamens.
+Pedicels are 4 mm long, and the bell-shaped corolla with its noticeably recurved lobes is 3 x as long as the calyx.
 The plant is poisonous.

 Blooms: